octrow/RepoHarvester/README.md

 ### Arguments
 - `repo_url``: The SSH URL of the GitHub repository to clone.
 - `-r, --remove`: Remove comments from code files.
-- `--skip-media`: Skip media files.
+- `--skip-media`: Skip media files like images and audio.
-- `--skip-office`: Skip office files.
+- `--skip-office`: Skip office files such as documents and spreadsheets.
-- `--skip-system`: Skip system files.
+- `--skip-system`: Skip system-related files like logs and configurations.
-- `--skip-executables`: Skip executable files.
-- `--skip-archive`: Skip archive files.
-- `--skip-audio`: Skip audio files.
-- `--skip-video`: Skip video files.
-- `--skip-database`: Skip database files.
-- `--skip-font`: Skip font files.
-- `--skip-temporary`: Skip temporary files.
-- `--skip-compiled-code`: Skip compiled code files.
-- `--skip-certificate`: Skip certificate files.
-- `--skip-configuration`: Skip configuration files.
-- `--skip-virtual-env`: Skip virtual environment files.
-- `--skip-node-modules`: Skip node modules.
-- `--skip-python-bytecode`: Skip Python bytecode files.
-- `--skip-package-locks`: Skip package lock files.
-- `--skip-log-files`: Skip log files.
-- `--skip-cache-files`: Skip cache files.
+- Additional flags are available for skipping executables, archives, audio, video, databases, fonts, temporary files, compiled code, certificates, configuration files, virtual environments, node modules, Python bytecode, package locks, log files, and cache files.

 ### Example
 This command will clone the repository at git@github.com:username/repo.git, remove comments from code files, skip media files, and compile the remaining files into a single file named repo_all_files.txt: